iambluedev1/fs-api/README.md

 }
 ```

+## Demo

+You can view a demo at : http://fs-api.cf

 ## Disclaimers

 This is an unofficial api of the website [french-stream.co](http://french-stream.co/).
 I'm not the owner of this website, and I don't know its owners.